raczben/tco_study/README.md

 ![native_mc_route_in_device_overview](doc_resources/native_mc_route_in_device_overview.png)
 ![native_mc_route_in_device_zoom](doc_resources/native_mc_route_in_device_zoom.png)

-The detailed timing report of this failing path also strange.
+The detailed timing report of this failing path is also strange.
 Here is the setup report, with a more than 9ns routing time!

 ![native_mc_setup_report](doc_resources/native_mc_setup_report.png)